Can Dehydration Cause Erectile Dysfunction? (ED)

 - Dark urine

-If your ED has become a chronic problem then you can help prevent it by looking into other causes.
-It’s highly recommended to get evaluated by a board-certified urologist, such as one of the experts at Urology of Greater Atlanta, located in Metro Atlanta.
-Call or book an ED consultation online.
+If you are dealing with erectile dysfunction, it’s highly recommended that you get evaluated by a board-certified urologist, such as one of the experts at Urology of Greater Atlanta, located in the Georgia area.

 With a few lifestyle modifications, you may be able to improve the symptoms of ED.
 These can include getting regular exercise and sufficient sleep each night, while cutting back or eliminating alcohol and tobacco use to promote better blood flow to the penis.
 Healthy lifestyle choices can also help optimize your testosterone production.